coder-mike/money-ticker/readme.md

 Work in progress.

-This page (index.html) counts up the amount of money you've earned today.
+This page (index.html) counts up the amount of money you've used today.

 ## Description